 - 6.1 All managers are responsible for applying controls to reasonably prevent and detect fraud.
-Furthermore, internal audit is not responsible for identifying fraud, instead however-it will assess and the risk of fraud and be aware of the risk of fraud when planning and undertaking any internal audit work.
+Furthermore, internal audit is not responsible for identifying fraud, instead it will assess and be aware of the risk of fraud when planning and undertaking any internal audit work.
 All actual or suspected incidents of fraud, corruption or impropriety should be reported without delay to Internal Audit.
-The internal audit department investigates fraud and irregularity in terms of: - The undertaking of investigations into reports of violations of the Council's regulations or criminal activities i.e. fraud against the Council; and - The undertaking of investigations of reports from staff, and third party individuals (partners, consultants, suppliers, volunteers, contractor and employees of Council suppliers and contractors, who are employed to deliver a service / goods to the Council)other persons engaged in activities on behalf of the Council and members of the public, reporting perceived cases of possible violations of rules or regulations, mismanagement, misconduct, or fraudulent abuse of authority. - 6.2 Referrals to the police are made if there is suspected criminal activity, in accordance with the Anti-Fraud and Corruption Policy_Strategy and the Fraud and Irregularity Response Plan, following consultation with the Monitoring Officer or Human Resources where appropriate. - 6.3 Internal Audit is responsible for maintaining the Anti-Fraud and Corruption PolicyStrategy, the Fraud and Irregularity Response Plan and the Whistleblowing Policy.
+The internal aAudit department investigates fraud and irregularity in terms of: - The undertaking of investigations into reports of violations of the Council's regulations or criminal activities i.e. fraud against the Council; and - The undertaking of investigations of reports from staff, and third party individuals (partners, consultants, suppliers, volunteers, contractor and employees of Council suppliers and contractors, who are employed to deliver a service / goods to the Council), reporting perceived cases of possible violations of rules or regulations, mismanagement, misconduct, or fraudulent abuse of authority.

+- 6.2 Referrals to the police are made if there is suspected criminal activity, in accordance with the Anti-Fraud and Corruption Strategy and the Fraud and Irregularity Response Plan, following consultation with the Monitoring Officer or Human Resources where appropriate. - 6.3 Internal Audit is responsible for maintaining the Anti-Fraud and Corruption Strategy, the Fraud and Irregularity Response Plan and the Whistleblowing Policy.
 They also administer the National Fraud Initiative.
 The Internal Audit Manager is a named contact within the Whistleblowing Policy.